d4n3sh/thedaneshproject/content/posts/2010-02-21-pirated-vs-legal-dvd.md

   - 896539875

 ---
 Walk into a store and pick up your favorite original DVD for a rediculas price.
-Get home, pop it into the DVD player and you&#8217;ll have to wait about 10 &#8211; 20 mins before all the ads, warnings and promos are done.
+Get home, pop it into the DVD player and you'll have to wait about 10 &#8211; 20 mins before all the ads, warnings and promos are done.

 Pirated DVDs are straightforward.
 No promos, no warnings, no ads.
 What you want is what you get.